quananhle/Python/Software Engineering Practicing/Leetcode/Leetcode 75/Level 1/Day 9/README.md

 1. The base case ( return condition )
 2. Mark that node as visited
-3. Given that I am at a particular node what operations do I need to perform
+3. Given that at current node, perform the needed operations

 The below solution explains how the above methodology can be used to sovle any DFS solution